-The routines that you can use for muscle mass are exactly the same with the routines for strength endurance.
+The routines that you can use for muscle mass are exactly the same as the routines for strength endurance.

 The only difference is in the exercise selection.

-On the opposite spectrum if you were to follow the sub-max workout and you were able to do 10 reps of regular push ups in the first set, than the exercise is very good for muscle development.
+On the opposite spectrum if you were to follow the sub-max workout and you were able to do 10 reps of regular push-ups in the first set, then the exercise is very good for muscle development.

 How To Train For Fat Loss

 I am not going to dive too deep into the topic of fat loss training here, as I have recently covered the topic.